ILIAS-eLearning/ILIAS/docs/configuration/install.md

 Run the `status` command on the command line to check if there are any updates available and if ILIAS is responding.
 After this you need to perform the update.

-Please make sure to check for migrations before you run the update.
+Please make sure to check for migrations before you run the update especially if it's a major upgrade.
 If there are migrations left please make sure to run these before updating.

 ```shell
 cd /var/www/ilias